 Ward lost his race and was characterized as “the most incompetent candidate in America” by Slate.

-Puerto Rico has been within U.S. borders for a century, so when a candidate for Congress compares statehood for its 3.5 million U.S. citizens to statehood for foreign people in, say, Botswana or Malta, that kind of willful ignorance says something about the level of importance political candidates assigned to Puerto Rico at the time.
+Puerto Rico has been within U.S. borders for more than a century, so when a candidate for Congress compares statehood for its 3.1 million U.S. citizens to statehood for foreign people in, say, Botswana or Malta, that kind of willful ignorance says something about the level of importance political candidates assigned to Puerto Rico at the time.

 Residents of Puerto Rico have no vote in the presidential election, but they vote in the primaries.
-Puerto Rico has an estimated 44 votes at the Democratic Convention for the 2016 election, the same as South Carolina and more than Oklahoma and 20 other States.
+Puerto Rico has an estimated 56 votes at the Democratic Convention for the 2024 election, the same as South Carolina and more than Oklahoma and 20 other states.
 For the Republican primary, Puerto Rico has an estimated 23 votes, more than New Hampshire, Hawaii, and Delaware, among others.

 Beyond that, Puerto Ricans are now the second largest Latino group in the U.S. and Hispanic voters now make up 11% of all registered voters.
 More than one million people of Puerto Rican origin live in Florida alone, and Florida is an important swing vote.
 The Puerto Rican population of Florida is therefore being wooed by candidates for the presidency.